ikigailabs/terraform-ikigai-aws-infrastructure/modules/vpc/README.md

-# Ikigai VPC Terraform Module
+# Ikigai Virtual Private Cloud Terraform Module

 This module allows you to create the AWS Virtual Private Cloud infrastructure necessary for an Ikigai application setup.